A Father’s Letter.

-“But Bibi Jon (Grandma), I have nothing to talk to them.
+“But Bibi Jan (Grandma), I have nothing to talk to them.
 They always talk about religious issues.”
 With tears dropping off his cheek, Owais proceeded, “I feel like these are not my friends, but people I just know names of.
 Please bring Ali here.”

 “Look Avlaad (Son), If he had parents, they might have allowed it, but his uncle won’t.
 I know his uncle is a good man, but his concern would also be the talk of the town.
-Won’t everyone gossip that he treated Ali as a burden and that is why he send Ali to us?”
+Won’t everyone gossip that he treated Ali as a burden and that is why he sent Ali to us?”
 Then her grandma held Owais’s hand in her hands and proceeded,

 “Avlaad, a new environment is like a river.
-When you are new in here you are as that stone with which this river is dashing every moment to break it.
+When you are new in here you are that stone with which this river is dashing every moment to break it.
 If a society is not righteous, be that stone and let this river dash you until it changes its path, but if the river is pious and righteous, be a drop to flow with it.
 Toady’s Bagdad is a pious society.
 They are God-fearing people and be like them.
 Understand them and talk like them.
 Talk what they talk.
-Know from them.
+Know more from them.
 Make everyone your teacher and look how everything will be as beautiful as you have never seen.”

 Maybe these were the words that were going to define Owais as a person.
 He was a young kite runner who knew nothing more about the world he was in. but now, he was going to change.

-At the age of 26, he became the Al-mufti-al-Azam (The grand judge) of the empire which was spread from Spain to Hind on three continents of Asia, Africa, and Europe.
+At the age of 26, he became the Al-mufti-al-Azam (The grand judge) of the empire which was spread from Spain to the Hind on three continents of Asia, Africa, and Europe.
 He became from Owais to what the world knew him as Owais Ibn Adbus-Shafi Al-Mufti-Al-Azam.
 He was above all the knowledgeable people and his order was like the order of a king.

 After 30 years of his departure, Owais came to visit me.
-And that day we both untied the kite that he had tied and I had guarded for thirty years and we raced the kite against the wind.
+And that day we both untied the kite that he had tied and I had guarded it for thirty years and we raced the kite against the wind.
 This is how much a company can have an influence on you.
-May your children be as obedient as you were to me, my beloved son.
+May your children be as obedient as you were to me my beloved son.

 Take care of your family Avlaad, Khuda Hafiz.